Timinator2000/Algorithm_X/06 - your turn/07 - three little piggies.md

 # Rotating a 2-Dimensional Array

-I first learned how to rotate a 2-demensional array by looking at another Codingamer’s code on another puzzle.
+I first learned how to rotate a 2-dimensional array by looking at another CodinGamer’s code on another puzzle.
 I can’t say enough about what can be learned by looking at other solutions after submitting our yown.
 Let’s look at rotating the brick house.

 ```python runnable
 # store the brick house as a 2-dimnsional array